microdotblog/indie-microblogging/Part 3/Blog archive format.md

 All of these help give our blog resilience, but it’s not enough.
 We also need a plan for backups and portability, for when we inevitably do need to migrate to a new platform.

 [In the 449-page report][2] by the U.S. house judiciary subcommittee on antitrust, they recognized the importance of data portability to balance the dominance of tech companies like Facebook.
-The section of the report on potential remedies covers the high switching costs for users, depressing competition unless portability is required:
+The section of the report on potential remedies covers the high switching costs for users, suppressing competition unless portability is required:

 > Data portability is also a remedy for high costs associated with leaving a dominant platform.
 These costs present another barrier to entry for competitors and a barrier to exit for consumers.
 Dominant platforms can maintain market power in part because consumers experience significant frictions when moving to a new product.
 Users contribute data to a platform, for example, but can find it hard to migrate that data to a rival platform.
 The difficulty of switching tends to keep users on incumbent platforms.

-Platforms like Twitter, Facebook, and Medium offer data export, but all in a different format.
+Platforms like Twitter, Facebook, and Medium offer data export, but each in a different format.
 And even more open blogging platforms do not have a standard interchange format.

 As I’ve been improving the import and export functionality in Micro.blog, I’ve done a lot of work with WordPress’s WXR format, which is based on RSS.
 Because it’s just an XML file, it contains only the content on a blog that can be represented as text.
 Any uploaded photos are not included in WXR.